CodingForProduct/cfp_website/README.md

 # Coding For Product

 [Philosophie](http://philosophie.is) + [Women Who Code](http://womenwhocode.com) will be holding a series of five workshops where we guide small teams of intermediate-beginner female coders to create a web application.
-The workshops will be held June/July 2017 in Santa Monica.
+The workshops will be held every Sunday from 1pm to 5pm, June 25 - July 23, 2017 at Philosophie (1615 16th Street, Santa Monica) .

 I'm Wai-Yin Kwan, a developer at [Philosophie](http://philosophie.is), co-organizer of Women Who Code LA, and lead organizer of the workshops.
 You can reach me at waiyin at philosophie dot is.